Larshoifodt/SpendReport/examples/powerquery-invoice-ingestion.md

-// Example: Loading and cleaning invoice export files from SharePoint
+# M-CODE: Loading and cleaning invoice export files from SharePoint

-// for use in a Power BI data model.
+#### Example of how to export invoice data to a PBI data model.
+This query operates on files stored in Teams/SharePoint and works seamlessly whether the data is populated automatically through APIs or uploaded manually.
+For manual workflows, replacing the content within the same file (rather than creating new files) is recommended to avoid refresh inconsistencies and schema drift.

 let
     // Connect to the SharePoint site (replace with your own tenant and site)